Have you noticed how hard it’s getting to gain and maintain control of your IT spending lately?

 One LoB decided that they “needed” Microsoft Office 365 so they purchased 25 subscriptions for their staff.
 Down the hall, another department also decided that Office 365 was just right for their needs, and they bought 50 seats.
 Don’t look now, but Office 365 is very popular at your company and many departments each bought small quantities.

-Of course if you aggregated all of the departments inside your company and made one consolidated purchase you would have saved thousands.
+Of course, if you aggregated all the departments inside your company and made one consolidated purchase you would have saved thousands.

 Even worse, some of them overestimated their needs and bought more seats than they required, but they’re just way too busy to bother adjusting their order.
 You’re growing a literal pool of unused subscribed seats and you may not even know it.